acSpinoza/ekogito/wp-content/plugins/forms-contact/readme.txt

 **Email To Administrator**

 * Send Email For Each Submission.
 Select to send each submission to administrator
 * Administrator Email.
-Write email address of the administrator
+Write email address of the administrator.
+Here you can write several email addresses to administrator : just separate emails with the comma
 * Message Subject.
 Write subject of the message to administrator
 * Message.
 Write the notification message to administrator.
 Always Leave {formContent} to get submission form, data and attached files to administrator email

 **Form Messages**